dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

-any NxN blitter) will stretch an image by a factor of 2 in the vertical dimension. **NCBLIT_2x1** will not distort the image whatsoever, as it maps a vector two pixels high and one pixel wide to a single cell. **NCBLIT_3x2** will stretch an image by a factor of 1.5.
+any NxN blitter) will stretch an image by a factor of 2 in the vertical dimension. **NCBLIT_2x1** will not distort the image whatsoever, as it maps a vector two pixels high and one pixel wide to a single cell. **NCBLIT_3x2** will stretch an image by a factor of 1.5. **NCBLIT_4x2** will preserve the aspect ratio similarly to **NCBLIT_2x1**, but can lose color fidelity (there can be more than two colors in a block of eight pixels).

 The cell's dimension in pixels is ideally evenly divisible by the blitter geometry.
 If **NCBLIT_3x2** is used together with a cell 8 pixels wide and